MiSST article in the Times on Saturday the 11th of October

 Chris is a Doctoral Researcher in Politics at the University of Manchester and has a Masters in Research Methodology from Birkbeck, University of London where he was awarded a Special Commendation for Outstanding Performance in a Postgraduate Dissertation.
 Chris previously worked for a political party for 9 years including as a Campaign Manager for the 2012 London Mayoral election and has a particular interest in increasing standards in education and services for young people.

-James has worked as a SEND teacher in inner-city secondary London schools for the last eighteen years.
+James has worked as a SEND teacher in inner-city London secondary schools for the last eighteen years.
 He learnt to play the viola alongside pupils using the MiSST teacher programme.
-James will continue to teach at City of London Academy Highbury Grove as he develops MiSST’s SEND music provision.
-He has visited the Resonaari Special Music Centre in Helsinki and met with Director Markku Kaikkonen in order to implement the Figurenotes system in Special Needs Schools.
+James will continue to teach at City of London Academy Highbury Grove as he develops MiSST’s SEND provision with Drake Music Scotland, Figurenotes and Vamoosh.
+As a result of this collaboration, an inclusive curriculum will be available exclusively in MiSST partner schools from September 2020.

 Emma studied at Chetham’s School of Music and the University of Birmingham.
 She has a PGCE from Manchester Metropolitan University.
 Whilst still at university Emma decided her heart lay in music education and she started out as a secondary classroom music teacher, moving on to be Head of Department in a comprehensive school of 2000 students.
 From there she joined the BBC Philharmonic team and from then she has worked at The Bridgewater Hall, The University of Huddersfield, Chetham’s School of Music running learning and engagement programmes and as a consultant for a number of other organisations.
 Emma is seconded to MiSST from Chetham’s and very excited about working with them to develop the programme in the North of England.